-Our virtual galleries include over 600 photos of George Segal's life and work over the decades.
-Please click on a link below to view any of our 20 galleries featuring the work of George Segal.
+Our artwork collection includes over 600 photos of George Segal's life and work over the decades.
+Please click on a link below to view George Segal's artwork.

 Sculpture & Reliefs